 As seems is the case with all of his films, James Cameron later released a special DVD edition containing scenes that were not in the original.
 These scenes include Michael Biehn’s reappearance to Linda Hamilton in a dream at the asylum, inspiring her to escape; more development of Joe Morton’s character and home life; a scene where a malfunctioning T-1000 accidentally develops the markings of a lamppost; scenes where it is explained how the future John Connor was able to tame The Terminator and switch on its learning mode; and a scene where Edward Furlong teaches the Terminator to smile.

-This was followed by Terminator 3: Rise of the Machines (2003) was a further sequel, produced by Gale Ann Hurd and starring Arnold Schwarzenegger but made without James Cameron’s involvement; Terminator Salvation (2009) with Christian Bale as the adult John Connor; the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and the upcoming Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.
+This was followed by Terminator 3: Rise of the Machines (2003) was a further sequel, produced by Gale Ann Hurd and starring Arnold Schwarzenegger but made without James Cameron’s involvement; Terminator Salvation (2009) with Christian Bale as the adult John Connor; the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.
 There was also the tv series Terminator: The Sarah Connor Chronicles (2008-9) featuring Lena Headey in the role of Sarah Connor.
 Terminator 2 was parodied in Hot Shots!
 Part Deux (1993).
 Robert Patrick later made cameos as the T-1000 in both Wayne’s World (1992) and the Arnold Schwarzengger action movie spoof Last Action Hero (1993).
 In 2017, James Cameron re-released Terminator 2 in 3D.